-Learning About Animal Care
+Learning about Animal Care

-Youth livestock exhibitors should be aware that the public will develop opinions about production agriculture based on what they see, hear and perceive at livestock shows, fairs and exhibitions.
+Youth livestock exhibitors should be aware that the public will develop opinions about production agriculture based on what they see, hear, and perceive at livestock shows, fairs and exhibitions.
 With a smart phone it only takes seconds for someone to capture the interaction between you and your animal.
-Remember the practices that are used to prepare and show animals may be all the public ever sees as livestock production, so it is important to set a good example and not let a moment of poor judgement go viral.
+Remember the practices that are used to prepare and show animals may be all the public ever sees as livestock production - so set a good example and don't let a moment of poor judgement go viral!

-Youth livestock producers are ethically, morally and legally responsible for animals in their care.
-Animals should be provided appropriate feed, water, comfort and safety while ensuring the animals are not subjected to unnecessary fear, stress or discomfort.
-Youth are ethically responsible for the well-being of the animals in their care and must not tolerate willful acts of animal neglect or abuse.
-Youth should take pride in the fact that appropriate animal well-being and properly caring for animals is the right thing to do.
+Youth livestock producers (you) are ethically, morally and legally responsible for animals in their care.
+Animals should be provided appropriate feed, water, comfort, and safety while ensuring the animals are not subjected to unnecessary fear, stress, or discomfort.
+You are ethically responsible for the wellbeing of the animals in your care and must not tolerate willful acts of animal neglect or abuse.
+Take pride in the fact that appropriate animal well-being and properly caring for animals is the right thing to do.

-Animal well-being, animal care, animal welfare, animal husbandry or animal rights - What's the difference?
+Animal well-being, animal care, animal welfare, animal husbandry, or animal rights - What's the difference?

-Often we hear "animal care," "animal wellbeing," "animal welfare" and "animal rights" used interchangeably.
+Often we hear "animal care", "animal wellbeing", "animal welfare", and "animal rights" used interchangeably.
 These phrases mean different things, and it is important to understand the differences.

-Animal well-being, animal welfare and animal husbandry are terms that mean the same thing; they acknowledge that humans may responsibly use animals for both human and animal benefit (i.e. livestock nutrition, forage and grain utilization, etc.).
-There is a responsibility to provide the best treatment possible to animals, and to be mindful of ethical practices in consideration of food safety.
-People who believe in animal well-being, animal welfare and/or animal husbandry agree that animals should be treated with respect, without exception.

-• Animal care is what it says, providing care for an animal.
-Responsible livestock producers provide the best care and treatment for their animals, ensure they are receiving high-quality feed; fresh, clean,
+- Animal well-being animal welfare, • and animal husbandry are terms that mean the same thing; they acknowledge that humans may responsibly use animals for both human and animal benefit (i.e. livestock nutrition, forage and grain utilization, etc.).
+There is a responsibility to provide the best treatment possible to animals, to be mindful of ethical practices in consideration of food safety.
+People who believe in animal well-being, animal welfare, and/or animal husbandry agree that animals should be treated with respect, without exception. - Animal care is what it says, providing care for an animal.
+Responsible livestock producers provide the best care and treatment for their animals, ensure they are receiving high quality feed, fresh clean cool water and appropriate shelter, quick treatment if ill, and lowstress handling when necessary.

-- cool water; appropriate shelter; quick treatment if ill; and low-stress handling when necessary. - Animal husbandry is a form of agricultural production where animals are raised for meat, fiber, milk, eggs or other products.
-It includes daily care and management to ensure healthy, productive animals. - Animal rights is a philosophy that believes many or most uses of animals for human benefit are NOT acceptable because animals have certain characteristics that make it wrong to use them for human purpose.
-Extreme animal rights' advocates believe that animal lives are just as important as or more important than human lives.
+- Animal husbandry is a form of agricultural production where animals are raised for meat, fiber, milk, eggs, or other products.
+It includes daily care and management to ensure healthy, productive animals. - Animal rights is a philosophy which believes many or most uses of animals for human benefit are NOT acceptable because animals have certain characteristics that make it wrong to use them for human purpose.
+Extreme animal right's advocates believe that animal lives are just as important as or more important than human lives.

-The role quality assurance plays
+The role Quality Assurance plays

-While animal care focuses on the care a youth producer provides through moral and ethical obligations as a caregiver, quality assurance also plays a role.
+While animal care focuses on the care you as a youth producer provides through your moral and ethical obligations as a caregiver, quality assurance plays a role too.
 Quality assurance provides consumers with protection and some piece of mind knowing that appropriate actions are being taken when raising a safe and wholesome product for consumption.
 The combination of animal care and quality assurance are an ideal and holistic approach to livestock production.